Shlimmst/LiteMapChooser/README.md

-  "RoundsBeforeNomination": 6,	//After how many rounds is given the opportunity to nominate a map "VotingRoundInterval": 5,	//How many rounds after which to start voting on a completed map "VotingTimeInterval": 10.0, //How long to start voting on a completed map (in minutes) "Needed": 0.6 //Percentage of players needed to rockthevote }
+  "RoundsBeforeNomination": 6,	//After how many rounds is given the opportunity to nominate a map "VotingRoundInterval": 5,	//How many rounds after which to start voting on a completed map "VotingTimeInterval": 10.0, //How long to start voting on a completed map (in minutes) "Needed": 0.6, //Percentage of players needed to rockthevote "MapChangeDelayInSeconds": 30 //Amount of seconds between the map being chosen and the actual map change }
 ```
 for maps from the workshop, add the prefix "ws:" to maps.txt